Structure: Two Semesters

 Cory Fairfield

-Cory Fairfield, MA has been part of the FIU community for over a decade, starting his academic journey at Florida International University and successfully completing both his Undergraduate and Graduate degrees.
-Currently working towards an Ed.D in Adult Education and Human Resource Development, Cory's dedication to education is evident in his ongoing pursuit of knowledge.
+My name is Cory Fairfield, MA, and I've been part of the FIU community for over ten years.
+I started my academic journey here at Florida International University, where I completed both my undergraduate and graduate degrees.
+Currently, I'm working towards my Ed.D in Adult Education and Human Resource Development and expect to graduate in Fall 2026.

 1st Payment (Deposit) |